manav-coderkube/coderkube-demo/README.md

-# coderkube-demo
+# coderkube-Week 1 project
-This is demo repository
+This is Week 1 Assignment